 Examples of cases where fatalities can be caused by negligence include:

-- A death at a care home where negligence was the cause
+- Death at a care home where negligence was the cause

 - Misdiagnosis or late diagnosis of a condition such as cancer